VinoVino/RoboND-Perception-Project/covino_writeup.md

 #### 2. Completed Exercise 3 Steps.
 Features extracted and SVM trained.
 Object recognition implemented.
 Followed the tutorial.
 Had some troubles with the Sklearn package.
 The code written by Udacity was not compatible with the recent version of SKlearn.
 Initially, I tried to change the code to fit with the updates, but decided a pip install to an older version was more efficient.

-Trained model results from training excerise is seen below.
+Trained model results from training excerise, below.

 ![image-1](./training_result_Excercise.png)

-Trained model results from Project is seen below
+Trained model results from Project, below.
+Notice improvements to object calls.
+This was accomplished with

 ![image-2](./Training_result_project.png)